ojilles/jilles.net/_posts/2014-05-28-setting-up-an-hadoop-oozie-coordinator-and-workflow.md

-If you run into trouble, especially around parameter substitution, you can run `oozie` with the `--dryrun` parameter which will show you how parameters get replaced with actual values: a indispensible debugging tool.
+If you run into trouble, especially around parameter substitution, you can run `oozie` with the `--dryrun` parameter which will show you how parameters get replaced with actual values: a indispensable debugging tool.

 ### Remarks
 The above setup will continue to run even while during maintenance of the